edrispapi/game-platform/README.md

 The project is organized into three main directories:

 -   `src/`: Contains the frontend React application, including pages, components, hooks, and utility functions.
--   `worker/`: Contains the Cloudflare Worker backend code, built with Hono.
-This is where API routes and business logic reside.
+-   `worker/`: Contains the API routes written with Hono plus database helpers shared by the local server.
 -   `shared/`: Contains shared types and data structures used by both the frontend and the backend to ensure type safety.

 ## Development